 Having trained his critical eye on the way that industry has transformed nature in projects such as Manufactured Landscapes (2006) and Oil (2009), Burtynsky has now turned to the most vital stuff on Earth as his latest subject: water.
-A five-year-long exploration of “how water shapes us and how we shape water” has resulted in Watermark, a documentary co-directed with Jennifer Baichwal, a book and companion app, Water, and a photographic exhibition at the New Orleans Museum of Art & Contemporary Art Center.
+A five-year-long exploration of “how water shapes us and how we shape water” has resulted in Watermark, a documentary co-directed with Jennifer Baichwal that opened at the Toronto International Film Festival, a book and companion app, Water, and a photographic exhibition at the New Orleans Museum of Art & Contemporary Art Center.
 And as with his previous work, Burtynsky renders some of the most devastating effects of human progress into stunning and thought-provoking images.

 While each manifestation of the Water project has it’s own form and tone--the film more poetic, the book more structured--it’s all roughly organized around a series of themes.
 “Source” yields breathtaking images of pristine waterways in Iceland and the Canadian north, while “Waterfront” explores humanity’s fascination with and manipulation of the water’s edge--be it for recreation, real estate, or spiritual reverence.
 “Agriculture” and “Aquaculture” visit the people and places dependent on water to supply the world’s food, and depict the impact such production has on the natural environment.
 And “Control” offers nearly absurdist portraits of water rerouted to create a verdant desert, or worse, the stark plains of the barren Colorado Delta.